Muqaddimah: Sub-Saharan Africa

-Ibn Khaldūn states that the Ghana Empire was the greatest "nation of the Blacks" in the eyes of Arab merchants in the Western Sahel after the early Muslim conquests of Africa.
-The empire's capital city is described as among the largest and most populous cities of the world.
+Ibn Khaldun's sociological descriptions of Sub-Saharan Africa rely extensively on Ptolemaic geographic models and the theory of climatic determinism.
+Within this analytical framework, he posited that populations inhabiting extreme climatic zones—such as the intense heat of the First Zone (the deep south) or the extreme cold of the Seventh Zone (the deep north)—exhibit physical and behavioral traits diverging from temperate human norms, often comparing their societal structures to those of animals.

-The author states that the people of Ghana were either "exterminated, or mixed with other Black nations".
-He suggests a link between the decline of Ghana and rise of the Almoravid dynasty, stating that the Almoravids invaded the empire's territory and "compelled them to embrace the Mohammedan religion".
-Many modern historians question the traditional Arab account of the invasion of Ghana and instead state that the supposed invasion was likely more a combination of Almoravid pressure and internal strife.
+Regarding West Africa, Ibn Khaldun records that the Ghana Empire was historically the most powerful state in the Western Sahel following the early Muslim conquests.
+He observes that the empire was eventually weakened and absorbed by neighboring groups, specifically attributing Ghana's ultimate collapse to an invasion by the Almoravid dynasty, which he claims compelled the population to convert to Islam.
+Modern historiography, however, heavily critiques this traditional account.
+Scholars emphasize that the purported Almoravid military conquest of Ghana in 1076 lacks archaeological evidence, suggesting instead that Ghana's decline resulted from a combination of internal political fragmentation, shifting trade routes, and gradual Almoravid influence.

-The Muqaddimah also describes some cultures that inhabit lands south of the Sahel, sometimes in racially stereotypical language that was not unusual in regional writings at the time:
+When detailing the regions extending south of the Sahel, Ibn Khaldun employs harsh terminology derived directly from his climatic theories to describe populations residing outside the temperate zones:

-To the south of this ... there is a Negro people called Lamlam.
+To the south of this... there is a Negro people called Lamlam.
 They are unbelievers.
 They brand themselves on the face and temples.
 The people of Ghanah and Takrur invade their country, capture them, and sell them to merchants who transport them to the Maghrib.
 There, they constitute the ordinary mass of slaves.
 Beyond them to the south, there is no civilization in the proper sense.
 There are only humans who are closer to dumb animals than to rational beings.
 They live in thickets and caves and eat herbs and unprepared grain.
 They frequently eat each other.
 They cannot be considered human beings.

-In the book's section on East Africa, the geography of the land of Nubia is described.
-Ibn Khaldūn notes the location of the city of Dongola west of the Nile river, and describes the impact of the Cataracts of the Nile on regional trade.
-He states that cargoes from boats coming from the south must be taken off the ships and carried by pack animals to Aswan.
+In discussing the slave trade, he applied this same geographic determinism to explain the enslavement of populations from the deep south, stating: "Therefore, the Negro nations are, as a rule, submissive to slavery, because (Negroes) have little that is (essentially) human and possess attributes that are quite similar to those of dumb animals, as we have stated."

-Ibn Khaldun wrote that "the Negro nations are, as a rule, submissive to slavery, because (Negroes) have little that is (essentially) human and possess attributes that are quite similar to those of dumb animals, as we have stated."
+Conversely, Ibn Khaldun provided detailed geographic and economic descriptions of established states in East Africa, such as Nubia.
+He accurately noted the location of Dongola relative to the Nile River and documented the logistical impact of the Nile cataracts on regional commerce, detailing how trade goods had to be offloaded from vessels and transported overland by pack animals to Aswan.